lblht/sk-cities-api/README.md

-API that returns cities in Slovakia.
+# API for cities in Slovakia.

 Available on: https://sk-cities-api.onrender.com